-In today’s post, I’ll take a look at the week ahead and what data releases could affect Sterling exchange rates.
-The main currency pairs I’ll be looking at include GBP/EUR, GBP/USD, GBP/CAD, GBP/AUD.
+In today’s post, I’ll take a look at the week ahead and what could affect GBPEUR and the other major currency pairs such as GBP/USD, GBP/CAD, GBP/AUD.

 For a detailed outlook of the currency you need to buy or sell, get in touch for a free consultation.
 In addition to free market commentary, we can also provide you with a quote so you can see how much you could save by taking advantage of our foreign exchange services.